AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-server-api.md

 ---
 description: This page lists and describes all the API operations that you can perform using the `/authoring/destination-servers` API endpoint.
-The server and template specs for your destination can be configured in Adobe Destination SDK via the common endpoint `/authoring/destination-servers`.
+The server and template specs for your destination can be configured in Adobe Experience Platform Destination SDK via the common endpoint `/authoring/destination-servers`.
 title: Destination server endpoint API operations
 ---
 # Destination server endpoint API operations